How to Shop for a Loan Officer

 Once they’re ready, future borrowers can fill out an application online and begin getting more detailed information.
 The quickest path to potentially getting calls from several different lenders on the same day is to try a comparison website.
 This is beneficial for several reasons.

 First, you’ll be able to get a feel for each loan officer from speaking to them on the phone.
-A variety of factors impact the rate and costs you are quoted, and the best loan officers will ask a lot of questions before they start quoting rates.
+A variety of factors impact the rate and costs you are quoted, and some of the best loan officers will ask a lot of questions before they start quoting rates.

 Second, you can often find reviews of all of the lenders that contact you on the same site, so you don’t have to do the extra legwork of looking up the website and background that will be required if you call or inquire with one online lender at a time.